 “Getting to twelve rounds alone in practice was always the challenge in this camp.
 We started slowly getting to the twelve and decreasing the stress in the rounds the closer it got to twelve.

 “I think for the time we had, ten weeks in camp, it had to be done this way.

 “If I began with a loaded twelve rounds under much stress, I would have only hit a brick wall and lost progress as a result and potentially not made the fight.

-!A little more time, and we could have made the twelve cleanly while under more stress and made it thru the later rounds in the actual fight.”
+“A little more time, and we could have made the twelve cleanly while under more stress.
+We could have made it thru the later rounds in the actual fight.”

-In the end, McGregor was just happy to go half an hour in the ring.
+In the end, McGregor was just happy to go half an hour inside a boxing ring.

 “I feel every decision we made at each given time was the correct decision.
 I am proud of every one of my team for what we have done in the short time we have done it.

 “Thirty minutes was the longest I have fought in a ring or cage or anywhere, surpassing my previous time of 25 minutes.